Are you ready for a mouse battle?

 Setting Up Your Mouse Trap – Equipment

 - Gloves – You do not get your scent on the trap.
-You will notice that I am not using gloves for the images on this post.
+You will notice that I am not using gloves for the images in this post.
 I will not use this trap to catch mice, so I didn’t bother putting gloves on!

-- Bait – in this demonstration, I am using peanut butter to bait the trap.
+- Bait – I use peanut butter to bait the trap in this demonstration.
 Recommended reading: The bait I use to catch mice.

 - Trap – Sure, you will need a mouse trap too!
 If you are stuck with which one to buy, check out my recommended mouse traps.

 Let’s take a look at the mouse trap I am using in this demonstration (it is quick and effective – these traps work):

-In this demonstration, I am using a classic ‘snap trap’ mouse trap.
+I use a classic ‘snap trap’ mouse trap in this demonstration.